Abstract

 The traveling wave framework has been extensively used in this context as it allows for a straightforward way to approach the prediction problem: each variant is assumed to have a fixed fitness relative to other variants, and inferring the fitness of all competing variants should allow prediction of the future composition of the population.
-Indeed, current methods typically infer the instantaneous growth advantage of a strain based on past and present circulation and then project this growth advantage forward in time [911].
+Indeed, current methods typically infer the instantaneous growth advantage of a strain based on past and present circulation and then project this growth advantage forward in time [9–11], While future mutations can reshuffle the relative fitness of lineages and thereby limit predictability, in these models a lineage that is most fit at any given time is most likely to dominate in the long run.

-In terms of modeling, a drawback of the traveling wave approach is the lack of explicit representation of the epidemiological dynamics and of the host’s immunity.
+One short-coming of the traveling wave approach is the lack of explicit representation of the epidemiological dynamics and of the host’s immunity.
 Indeed, fitness is only an effective parameter that summarizes the complex interplay between viral antigenic properties and the hosts’ immune systems.
 As such, it cannot explicitly describe important phenomena such as the build-up of host immunity to new variants, variant specific immunity, or the interaction between strains through antigenic cross-reactivity.
-Taking the hosts’ immunity and viral cross-immunity into account has the potential to strongly improve predictions [4] or explain why prediction is difficult [12].
+Taking the hosts’ immunity and viral cross-immunity into account has the potential to strongly improve predictions [4] or explain why prediction is difficult [12],

 Here, we study how novel variants of a virus shape the host population’s immunity, which in turn changes their own growth dynamics.
 To do so, we use a multi-strain SIR model combining immune waning and heterogeneous immunity of the hosts.
 Such heterogeneity has been demonstrated for influenza virus in individuals of different ages [19, 20].
 We show that this model generically leads to a situation where novel immune evasive variants emerge.
 In a homogeneous population of hosts, this leads to a succession of selective sweeps where novel variants compete against each other and replace previously circulating variants.
 However, in a heterogeneous population with more rapid waning of immunity, initially growing variants lose their selective advantage before reaching fixation due to immunological adjustment of the host population.
-The phenomenology of our model is reminiscent of ecological systems, where adaptation by one species shifts the global equilibrium and distribution of other species but does not necessarily result in a selective sweep.
-In these systems, adaptation can usually not be modeled by a scalar fitness parameter for each strain [21].
+The phenomenology of our epidemiological model is reminiscent of ecological systems such as consumer resource models, where adaptation by one species shifts the global equilibrium and distribution of other species but does not necessarily result in a selective sweep [21], In these systems, adaptation can usually not be modeled by a fixed fitness parameter for each strain but rather depends on the composition of the population [22],

 Strain dynamics in our model differ qualitatively from what is expected in the traveling wave scenario.
-While adaptive mutations are highly overrepresented, they cease having a growth advantage when reaching intermediate frequencies, a process we call “expiring fitness”.
+While adaptive mutations are highly overrepresented in genetic diversity, they cease having a growth advantage when reaching intermediate frequencies, a process we call “expiring fitness”.
 Once the fitness effect of a mutation has expired, its frequency randomly changes up or down as subsequent adaptive mutations occur on the same or on different genomic backgrounds.

 1. Multi-strain SIR model

-When a host of group i is infected by strain b, it also has a chance to gain immunity to strain a.
+When a host of group i is infected by strain b, it gains immunity against the infecting strain b, but also to other strains a with probability 0 ≤ ≤ 1.
 Thus, decreases at a rate proportional to and to the number of hosts infected by b for every strain b.
 Since susceptibles to a are depleted by infections from other strains, the dynamics of all strains are coupled.
 This coupling is determined by the matrices Ki of dimension N × N, which in general differ between groups i with different prior exposure history.
 Additionally, waning of immunity at a rate γ causes immune hosts to re-enter the susceptible compartment.
 We can now write the dynamics of as

 2. Invasion of an adaptive variant